 Palmer missed the next race in Bahrain, pulling off into the pit lane before the race due to hydraulic failure on his car.
 Later in the season he was often close to the points but never better then 12th place.
 He scored his maiden point at Sepang International Circuit in October, finishing 10th at the Malaysian Grand Prix.
 With that single point, he was classified 18th in the drivers' standings at the end of the season.

-For the 2017 Formula One season, Palmer stayed with Renault, getting Nico Hulkenberg as new teammate.
+For the 2017 Formula One season, Palmer stayed with Renault, getting Nico Hulkenberg as a new teammate.
 The results were disappointing, with just one point-scoring finish at Singapore Grand Prix where Palmer was sixth.
 After sixteen rounds, he was replaced by Carlos Sainz.
+Since then, Palmer is out of racing, having no find an arrangement in another competition.